matiaspakua/tech.notes.io/pages/leadership/emotional_intelligence.md

 - **Nature of Emotions**: Emotions are complex constructs in our brain that guide our responses to events.
 They can vary in intensity and can be pleasant or unpleasant.
 - **Individual Variation**: There is significant variation in emotional responses among individuals, and even within the same individual at different times.
 - **Impact of Emotions**: Emotions can affect our behavior and relationships, and play a role in how we interpret the world.
-- **Building Emotional Awareness**: The text suggests a practice of self-reflection, especially after challenging situations, to better understand and manage emotions.
+- **Building Emotional Awareness**: practice of self-reflection, especially after challenging situations, to better understand and manage emotions.

 ### Managing your Mindset